wizard04wsu/Class/README.md

 ### <span id="super">The 'Super' function</span>

 The first argument of the 'constructorFn' option is a function required to instantiate the class using the parent class' constructor.
 Basically, it acts like the 'super' keyword in ES6.
-It should be called as soon as possible inside the constructor, before using the 'this' keyword, to ensure that the object is properly initialized.
+It should be called as soon as possible inside the constructor, before using the 'this' keyword, to ensure that the instance is properly initialized.

 **<samp id="super">*options*.*constructorFn*(*Super*[, *arg1*[, ...]])</samp>**